D-James-GH/cached_query/docs/docs/docs/03-flutter-additions.md

 Three builders are added for ease of use.
 They act very similar to a `StreamBuilder`.

 ### QueryBuilder
-QueryBuilder takes a query and will call the builder method whenever the query state changes
+QueryBuilder takes a query and will call the builder method whenever the query state changes.

 ```dart
  QueryBuilder<DataModel?>(
   query: Query(